rastridge/newnuxt3132/README.md

 - App server accesses data from mysql database 'buffalorugby' at Dreamhost ISP
 - App uploads and retrieves images from 'media.buffalorugby.org' at Dreamhost

-# Project setup and usage
+# Project setup and usage usage

 All supporting accounts log in credentials found at buffalorugby.org /admin supporting accounts using username 'rastridge' password ?